mist64/cbmbus_doc/3 Commodore DOS.md

 There are several independent sets of API:

-* **File API**: This allows high-level access to files.
+* **File Access API**: This allows high-level access to files.
 No knowledge of the underlying data structures is needed.
 All devices support it.

-* **Block API**: This allows reading and writing individual logical blocks (256 bytes) of a medium.
+* **Block Access API**: This allows reading and writing individual logical blocks (256 bytes) of a medium.
 This can (optionally) be done ignorant of but still compatible with the filesystem's metadata, i.e. to allow custom blocks to coexist with a healthy filesystem on a single medium.
 This API is optional.
 RAM-disks and network-backed devices don't support it.

-* **Internal API**: This allows reading and writing memory in the unit's interface controller, as well as executing code in its context.
+* **Code Execution API**: This allows reading and writing memory in the unit's interface controller, as well as executing code in its context.
 It is highly device-specific, but allows for implementing optimized or specialized code for existing functionality, or a device-side implementation of custom disk formats.

 * **Burst API**: XXX